asterisk/documentation/docs/Historical-Documentation/Development/Historical-Policies-and-Procedures/Review-Board-Usage.md

 pageid: 4816917
 ---

-!!! info "Historical Page"
+/// note | Historical Page
 The Asterisk project used Review Board for code review when Subversion was used for source control.
 After to moving to Git, Gerrit is now used for Code Reviews.

-    Please see the [Gerrit Usage](/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Code-Review/Gerrit-Usage) page for more information on using Gerrit for code review.
+Please see the [Gerrit Usage](../Code-Review/Gerrit-Usage) page for more information on using Gerrit for code review.

-[//]: # (end-info)
+///

 Usage Guidelines
 ================